foreignness, human rights practice, peace, poetry

 He had crossed an ocean and fled a new and terrible tyrant, as a continent fell under his power.
 But the ocean was not wide enough.
 And he was afraid.
 Soon, the tyrant might have a weapon to which there would be no answer.

 Leo, you see, worked with the tiniest, most invisible of things.
 And he had discovered that they could be linked together in a daisy chain of power and death.
-And in it he thought he also saw a crown for human knowledge.
+And in it he thought he saw also a crown for human knowledge.

 But others, across the ocean, also knew of these invisible things.
 So Leo worried.